marshallmcdonnell/pathSQE/README.md

 ### 3. Specify your dataset
 Edit define_data.py to point to your data.

-The provided version works out-of-the-box with a publicly available Si dataset measured on ARCS at 300 K.
+If run on the ORNL SNS analysis cluster, the provided version works out-of-the-box with a publicly available Si dataset measured at 300 K on ARCS at the SNS.

 ### 4. Set analysis parameters
 Edit pathSQE_input.py to configure the desired slicing paths, symmetry settings, temperature conditions, and output options.